CBD Explained: Full Spectrum vs. Broad Spectrum vs. CBD Isolate

 On one hand, some employees have to pass marijuana drug tests which look for the presence of THC in your system.
 If you use a full-spectrum CBD product, it’s possible to test positive on these tests.

-On the other hand, some people are so highly sensitive to the effects of THC that even the small amounts present in full-spectrum CBD products are enough to cause a negative reaction.
+On the other hand, some people are so highly sensitive to the effects of THC that even the lower doses present in full-spectrum CBD products are enough to cause psychoactive effects and other negative reactions.
+That’s why just to make sure, it’s better to get some medical advice before starting using broad spectrum CBD products like oil or capsules.

-In both of these cases, broad-spectrum CBD extract offers similar benefits as full-spectrum products but without any of the potential risks of THC.
+When trying to decide between the potential benefits of full spectrum vs broad spectrum CBD, the important thing to remember is that broad-spectrum CBD extract offers similar health benefits as full-spectrum products but without any of the potential risks of THC.

-The final type of CBD extract is called CBD isolate.
-As the name suggests, this extract is made by isolating CBD from all the cannabinoids, terpenes, flavonoids and other hemp compounds.
+As the name suggests, this extract is made by isolating CBD from all the cannabinoids, terpenes, flavonoids, and other hemp compounds.

 CBD isolate typically starts out as a full-spectrum extract that undergoes further processing.
 The result is >99% purified CBD, which looks like a white, crystalline powder.
 This powder can then be sold by itself or formulated into standard products like CBD oils and capsules.

-Similar to broad-spectrum CBD, isolate is a good option for people who want to completely avoid THC for one reason or another.
+Similar to broad-spectrum CBD, isolate is an excellent choice for people who want to completely avoid THC for one reason or another.

 However, the main attraction of CBD isolate is that you can use it to formulate your own CBD preparations.
 You can use CBD isolate powder to make your own CBD oil, vape juice, add it to beverages such as coffee and tea, and even use it in cooking.
 Another benefit of CBD isolate is that it’s cheaper than other types of CBD extract when bought in its pure, powdered form.